nsaunders/purescript-tecton/docs/README.md

-# Getting started with Tecton
+# Tecton: CSS in PureScript

 Tecton is a domain-specific language for authoring CSS using [PureScript](https://purescript.org/).
 At a basic level, it could be compared to CSS preprocessors such as [Sass](http://sass-lang.com/) and [LESS](http://lesscss.org/).
 However, where these preprocessors aim to add expressivity to CSS, Tecton offers the full expressive power of its host language along with a high degree of type safety.
 It also unlocks a number of secondary benefits, such as reuse of existing PureScript knowledge and seamless colocation with related markup.
 If you're ready to write masterful CSS with Tecton, let's get started.